Eligibility Criteria for UPSC Exam.

 - Literature Of Any One Of The Following Languages: Assamese, Bengali, Bodo, Dogri, Gujarati, Hindi, Kannada, Kashmiri, Konkani, Maithili, Malayalam, Manipuri, Marathi, Nepali, Oriya, Punjabi, Sanskrit, Santhali, Sindhi, Tamil, Telugu, Urdu And English

 It Will Be Of 275 Marks this Is Vocal One And Candidates Have the Option To Choose Desired Medium Of Communication.
 Candidate Can Give Interview in the Language Which They May like.UPSC Will Make Arrangement for the Translators.

 Eligibility for IAS Officer

-It is very important for the Candidates to fulfill all the eligibility conditions for admission to the examination.
-Excuses on any grounds other than the grounds mentioned will not be granted.
+It is essential for the Candidates to fulfill all the eligibility conditions for admission to the examination.
+Excuses on any grounds other than the properties mentioned will not be granted.
 The admission of the candidates applying for the Civil Services Examination in all the stages of the examination will be provisional which will be subject to satisfying the prescribed eligibility conditions.
-Only on the basis of issue of admission certificate, the candidate should not imply to them that his/her candidacy has been clearly approved by the commission.
-Commission takes up verification of eligibility conditions with reference to original documents only after the candidate has qualified for Interview/ Personality Test.
+Only by the issue of admission certificate, the candidate should not imply to them that his/her candidacy has been explicitly approved by the commission.
+Commission takes up verification of eligibility conditions concerning original documents only after the candidate has qualified for Interview/ Personality Test.